dblock/heroku-forward/README.md

 `Heroku::Forward::Proxy::Server.forward!` accepts the following options:

 * **delay**: number of seconds to sleep before launching the proxy, eg. `proxy.forward!(delay: 15)`.
 This prevents queuing of requests or reporting invalid `up` status to Heroku.
 It's recommended to set this value to as close as possible to the boot time of your application and less than the Heroku's 60s boot limit.
+Also note that the proxy itself needs time to boot.

 Available Backends
 ------------------